 OR if you wanted to blend everything fully ahead, you can pour it into a mason jar, and freeze.
 Then, grab it the night before and allow it to thaw in the fridge overnight.
 When you wake up, it’ll be ready to grab and enjoy.

 Are you developing a strong sense that healthy breakfast smoothies are the way to go during busy mornings?
 Good.
-I’m glad to hear that.
+I’m glad to hear it.
 Here are some other great healthy smoothie recipes:

-- 1 tbsp ground coffee un-brewed, (not instant coffee)
+- 1 tablespoon ground coffee un-brewed, (not instant coffee)

 - raw honey, as needed, for sweetness (and if not vegan)